nhsuk/profiles-db/README.md

 ### Address

-The `address` field consists of an array of `addressLines` and a `postcode`.
-The field is always present and there will always be a `postcode` and at least one `addressLine`.
+The `address` member consists of an array of `addressLines` and a `postcode`.
+The member is always present and there will always be a `postcode` and at least one `addressLine`.

 ### Location

-The `location` field consists of a `type` field that is always `Point`, and `latitude` and `longitude` fields that are numbers.
-These fields are always present.
+The `location` member consists of a `type` member that is always `Point`, and `latitude` and `longitude` members that are numbers.
+These members are always present.

 ### Contact

-The `contact` field may include `telephone`, `fax` or `email`.
-The `contact` field is always present, but all sub-fields are optional.
+The `contact` member may include `telephone`, `fax` or `email`.
+The `contact` member is always present, but all sub-members are optional.

 ### Opening times

-The `openingTimes` field may contain a `reception` and `surgery` sub-field.
+The `openingTimes` member may contain a `reception` and `surgery` sub-member.

-The sub-objects have fields `sunday`, `monday`, `tuesday`, `wednesday`, `thursday`, `friday` and `saturday`.
-If a `reception` and `surgery` field exists, all of the days of the week will be populated.
+The sub-objects have members `sunday`, `monday`, `tuesday`, `wednesday`, `thursday`, `friday` and `saturday`.
+If a `reception` and `surgery` member exists, all of the days of the week will be populated.

-A day field will contain an array of objects with `open` and `closes` fields.
+A day member will contain an array of objects with `open` and `closes` members.
 An empty array means it is not open that day.
 The `open` and `closes` times are strings in the 24 hour format, i.e. `18:30`.

-The `openingTimes` field is optional, as are the `reception` and `surgery` sub-fields.
+The `openingTimes` member is optional, as are the `reception` and `surgery` sub-members.

 ### Gp counts

-The `gpCounts` fields will either contain both a `male` and `female` field, or a single `unknown` field, never all three.
-The field will always be present, and the sub-fields will always contain a number.
+The `gpCounts` members will either contain both a `male` and `female` member, or a single `unknown` member, never all three.
+The member will always be present, and the sub-members will always contain a number.

 ### Doctors

-The `doctors` field is always present and contains an array of strings.
+The `doctors` member is always present and contains an array of strings.
 It may be an empty array.